ZeroTrace AirLeak

 └─────────────────────┘

-The work splits across the two cores: radio and scan callbacks on one core, parser and stream tasks on the other.
-That split is why a single-core ESP32 variant cannot run AirLeak's full pipeline without dropping events under load — see Why ESP32-S3? for the reasoning.
+The work splits across the two cores: the NimBLE host and scan callbacks on core 0, the parser / aggregator / stream tasks on core 1.
+That split is why a single-core ESP32 variant cannot run AirLeak's pipeline without dropping advertisements under load, see Why ESP32-S3?.

 How you interact with the firmware